'Wild rituals, human scarecrows & electromagnetic transmissions'

 School Dinnersby Tenthaus and Kunstkantina with Hersleb School of Adult Education

 School Dinners aims to create an equation between the transformations of seeds and the individual potential released during educational processes.
-By creating a meal with own grown ingredients, Kunstkantina and the participants bring the Tenthaus philosophy of "learning by doing" into transformative action.
+By creating a meal with own grown ingredients, Kunstkantina and the participants brought the Tenthaus philosophy of "learning by doing" into transformative action.

 Friday, June 9 - Saturday, June 16 (every day at 5pm)